-Los Angeles Estate Planning Attorney
+Los Angeles Attorney & Estate Planning Law Firm

 When the average person thinks of an estate, they probably imagine a very wealthy person’s home, property, and belongings.
 The word “estate” is often used to describe well-to-do residential communities or the occasional high-rent apartment complex.
 As a legal term, however, the word “estate” has a very specific meaning, which can be a bit confusing at first.